Proper Cantonese pronunciation: Arguments

 A major critic of Ho's approach is Wong Ting Tze.
 He calls Ho's prescriptive pronunciations demonic.
-One of his concerns is that Cantonese Chinese comprises six historical strata, not just the one represented by the Guangyun.
+One of his concerns is that Cantonese comprises six historical strata, not just the one represented by the Guangyun.

 Media

 Ever since the arguments made around the correct way of pronouncing Chinese characters in Cantonese, different media companies in China have used their own interpretation of the correct pronunciations when broadcasting.